Skip to content

 Phase 3: wearing the secured harness indoors

-When your cat tolerates having the harness draped across them comfortably, you're ready to try fastening it properly.
+When your cat tolerates having the harness draped across them comfortably, you’re ready to try fastening it properly.
+When putting the harness on your cat, handle them gently and confidently, making sure the process is calm and positive.
 You should choose a quiet time when your cat appears relaxed and hungry for their meal.
 Fasten the harness quickly but gently, using smooth, confident movements.
-You'll want to distract them immediately with a special meal, their favorite toy, or an irresistible lickable treat.
+You’ll want to distract them immediately with a special meal, their favorite toy, or an irresistible lickable treat.

 You must supervise them closely during this crucial step.
 They might “freeze” completely or flop over dramatically—this represents a completely normal cat response to unfamiliar sensations.
 You shouldn’t force them to move; instead, continue offering treats and gentle praise.
 You’ll keep these initial sessions very short, perhaps lasting only one or two minutes, then remove the harness completely.
 You should gradually increase the duration over days or weeks, always carefully watching their body language for stress signals.